datacite/docker-handle/readme.md

-# Grasp - Handle Server controller for docker friendly containers.
+# Docker version of a Handle Server